 For tracking, we will use correlation_tracker() that contains machine learning algorithms and tools that are used in a wide range of domains including robotics and embedded devices.

 NOTE: If you are facing issues installing dlib, this tutorial provides detailed instructions on installing it.

 The correlation_tracker() allows you to track the position of an object as it moves from frame to frame in a video.

 In the first frame, will perform face detection.
 For each of the faces detected, we will create a correlation tracker object (dlib.correlation_tracker()) and start tracking the face by giving its bounding box coordinates to the tracker object.
-Then for each of subsequent frames, we will use these trackers to identify the location of each faces.
+Then for each of the subsequent frames, we will use these trackers to identify the location of each face.

 You have your face tracker system ready!

-You can also modify the code so that you can trace faces from a video loaded from disk instead of streaming it live from the camera.
+You can also modify the code so that you can trace faces from a video loaded from a disk instead of streaming it live from the camera.